Some say they’re important, others are indistinguishable – they simply know it’s coffee.

 Some other countries in Africa where their coffee is also delicious are Rwanda and Burundi, whose coffee has a whole body and sweet taste.

-Do you believe that when you feel good in a comfortable space, the coffee plant also “feels” the same?
+Do you believe that the coffee plant also “feels” the same when you feel good in a comfortable space?

 Areas in higher altitudes often have a cool climate and more minor pests and pests, so coffee results are more ripened, helping them accumulate enough sugar and nutrients.